tzlion/hhugboy/docs/readme.txt

  hhugboy is based on GEST v1.1.1 by TM (http://koti.mbnet.fi/gest_emu/) with the following additions:
   * Unicode filename support!
   * Unlicensed Mapper support!
-(Sintax, Li Cheng, BBD, more!)
+(Sintax, Li Cheng, BBD, Hitek, more!)
   * Support for Vast Fame and some other multicarts!
   * Screenshots!
   * Recent ROM list